And in the End...: Plot

 Dr. Tony Gates (John Stamos) treats a teenage girl in a coma with alcohol poisoning after she played drinking games with her friends.
 Gates calls the police when he discovers that the parents of the girl's friend supplied the alcohol, and has the friend's father arrested.
 Later, the girl's parents arrive and request she be transferred to Mercy Hospital.
 Before she can be transferred, the girl finally awakens but just thrashes around and is sent for a new CT to diagnose possible brain damage.

 Dr. Julia Wise (Alexis Bledel), new to County General, treats a gay HIV-positive patient who has severe breathing difficulties.
 It is discovered he has terminal cancer.
 With the support of his partner, he decides not to seek treatment, as he has already outlived most of his friends who died at the height of the AIDS epidemic in the 1980s.

-An elderly patient named Beverly (Jeanette Miller) is brought in by a fire engine with a broken wrist, and comments on Dr. Archie Morris' (Scott Grimes) "soft and strong" hands.
-She is later claimed by her daughter, as she had wandered off before her accident.
+Beverly (Jeanette Miller), an elderly patient with a broken wrist, is brought in by a fire engine.
+She comments on Dr. Archie Morris' (Scott Grimes) "soft and strong" hands.
+Beverly is later claimed by her daughter, as she had wandered off before her accident.
 She returns later, having wandered off again but otherwise not further injured.

 A married couple comes in with the woman going into labour with twins, and John Carter (Noah Wyle) and Simon Brenner (David Lyons) handle the delivery.
 During the delivery of the second baby, complications set in.
 It is discovered that the mother has an inverted uterus, and requires an emergency caesarean section.
 The second baby requires intensive care, and the mother ultimately dies as surgeons attempt to fix the complications.

 Mark Greene's daughter Rachel (Hallee Hirsh) is visiting the hospital as a prospective medical student and is interviewing for a spot in the teaching program.
 She is interviewed primarily by Catherine Banfield (Angela Bassett), who confides to Carter afterwards that she made it through the first cut.
 Carter shows her around after her interview, giving her a few pointers she will need when she is accepted into medical school.

 Carter opens his clinic for the underprivileged, with Peter Benton (Eriq La Salle) and his son Reese (Matthew Watkins), Kerry Weaver (Laura Innes) and Susan Lewis (Sherry Stringfield) among the guests.
 He named the facility after his late son, Joshua.
-After the event, he has an awkward reunion with Joshua's mother Kem (Thandie Newton), who is briefly in town; who although is happy to see Carter, rebuffs his efforts to re-connect with her there, but does agree to possibly call him the next morning, giving hope to a possible reconciliation.
-He also has drinks with his old friends plus Elizabeth Corday (Alex Kingston), who brought Rachel to Chicago for her med school interview.
-Benton and Corday linger together after everyone else go their separate ways.
+After the event, he has an awkward reunion with Joshua's mother, Kem (Thandie Newton), who is briefly in town; although she is happy to see Carter, she rebuffs his efforts to re-connect with her there, but does agree possibly to call him the next morning, giving hope to a potential reconciliation.
+He also has drinks with his old friends plus Elizabeth Corday (Alex Kingston), who has brought Rachel to Chicago for her med school interview.
+Benton and Corday linger together after the others have gone their separate ways.